purijatin/njexl_wiki/01---Standard-Language-Features.md

 ## Comments
 They are line : "//" or "##" or block "/*  */".
 We would support "@" just like javadoc later.
+Thus :

+      /* this is a multi
+        line comment */

+      // while this is a single line comment
+      ## and so is this.

 ## Variables

 Everything and anything that does not match a strict keyword is a variable.
 The strict keywords are :-
-if, else, for, while, @ , ":" , def : and we are done.
+if, else, for, while, @ , ":" , def, true, false, var : and we are done.

      (njexl)x = "i am a var"
       =>i am a var